 Our trip started on Sunday morning with a 300-km drive from Tallinn to Riga.
 We started at nine o’clock.
 As it was Sunday, the roads were quite empty, and we managed to be in Riga even earlier than needed.
 We parked the car in the long-term car park at Riga airport (it costs 25 LVL a week).

 The check-in counter opened two hours before departure, and as we were earlier, we were one of the first to check-in.
 Although we had seats pre-booked, a problem occurred at the counter: one ticket from Riga to Istanbul was missing.
 Turkish Airlines’ clerks asked me to come to their office; I only told myself that the worst thing that could happen was I had to buy a new ticket.
 We contacted the travel agent, and everything ended happily – Turkish Airlines let me fly without an additional charge!
-I don’t even know the reason for the missing ticket, but I know that next time I will check tickets more carefully.
+I don’t even know the reason for the missing ticket, but I know I will check tickets more carefully next time.
 This is for sure!

 Turkish Airlines surprised us positively—everything happened on time, there was plenty of legroom, and the food was some of the best we ever had on flights.
 And the price was reasonable.